 The main outdoor pool is a great size, with lots of seating, and a bar area with an elevated seating deck.
 But that’s not all – there’s also a second large indoor pool (although the roof here does open in good weather) with yet more seating and two huge whirlpools.
 Beyond that is an adults-only solarium for some quieter relaxation away from younger guests.
 It’s all very clean, and bright, and Flea loved testing out EVERYTHING.
 She is very dedicated when it comes to creating an Anthem of the Seas review, what can I say?

-2. Ripcord by iFly
+A Cruise ship first?
+Ripcord by iFly

 You’ll go through a quick safety training workshop, then be kitted out with a jumpsuit, helmet and goggles.
 Then your instructor will guide you into the tunnel and help you fly – it’s an amazing experience, and not as scary as you might imagine, we promise.
 Flea adored this and said it was the best thing we did all weekend.

 Around the arena is a mezzanine where you’ll find a series of chambers, with different sorts of entertainment – we loved the air hockey and table tennis areas, but there’s also an X-Box lounge, kitted out with comfy seats where kids can while away a few hours.
 If you’re hungry, there’s even the Dog House, a retro food van serving hot dogs, sausages and brats, all day.

-4. Flow Rider
+Surfing with Flow Rider

 Ever fancied surfing?
 Flow Rider is a quite spectacular activity, particularly with its location on Anthem of the Seas, perched at the top of the ship’s stern, with views over the ocean.
 You don’t need a wetsuit to get surfing on this static wave machine – you just need a bit of nerve!
 The instructors will give you some basic tips, and then you can choose to ride the waves on a boogie board (for kids under 48″ this is the available option) or a surfboard.
 I can tell you it’s a LOT harder than it looks, but a great deal of fun.